gperdrizet/hill_climber/docs/source/user_guide.rst

 1. A dictionary of metrics to track
 2. A single objective value to optimize

-Hill Climber supports n-dimensional data.
 Your objective function should accept as many arguments as you have columns in your input data.

 Examples:

 .. code-block:: python

-   # For 2D data (two columns)
+   # For 2-column data (M=2)
-   def objective_2d(x, y):
+   def objective_2col(x, y):
        # Calculate metrics
        mean_x = np.mean(x)
        mean_y = np.mean(y)